Codes, Cubes, and Graphical Designs: The Problem of Eigenspaces vs. Eigenvectors

 \section{The Problem of Eigenspaces vs. Eigenvectors}

 Graphical designs were originally defined by ordered integration of eigenvectors, not eigenspaces, in \cite{graphdesigns}.
 It was left undetermined how to handle eigenspaces with multiplicity in the discrete case.
-In the continuous case, multiplicity of eigenspaces is typically ignored due to the following folklore result. \begin{lemma}[Folklore] \emph{For a smooth manifold, the dimension of an eigenspace of the Laplace-Beltrami operator $\Delta$ is small compared to the prior number of eigenvalues ordered by frequency.} \end{lemma} \begin{proof}[Idea] Weyl's law (\cite{Weyl}) states that for a sufficiently smooth compact manifold in $\RR^d$, the number of eigenvalues of $\Delta$ between 0 and $\lambda$ is for some constant $k$.
+In the continuous case, multiplicity of eigenspaces is typically ignored due to the following folklore result. \begin{lemma}[Folklore] \emph{For a smooth manifold, the dimension of an eigenspace of the Laplace-Beltrami operator $\Delta$ is small compared to the prior number of eigenvalues (with multiplicity) ordered by frequency.} \end{lemma} \begin{proof}[Idea] Weyl's law (\cite{Weyl}) states that for a sufficiently smooth compact manifold embedded in $\RR^d$, the number of eigenvalues $\leq \lambda$ of $\Delta$ (with multiplicity) is for some constant $\b$.
 So, suppose there is an eigenvalue $\l$ whose eigenspace $\L$ has multiplicity.
-Then for some small $\e$, $N(\l+\e) - N(\l-\e) = \dim (\L).$ By applying Weyl's law twice, we have that $ \dim (\L) = \cO(\l^{(d-1)/2}).$ On the other hand, the total number of eigenvalues $<\l$, with multiplicity, is on the order of $\l^{d/2}$, which is comparatively much bigger than $\dim (\L)$. \end{proof}
+Then for some small $\e$, $N(\l+\e) - N(\l-\e) = \dim (\L).$ By applying Weyl's law twice, we have that $ \dim (\L) = \cO(\l^{(d-1)/2}).$ On the other hand, the total number of eigenvalues $<\l$ (with multiplicity) is on the order of $\l^{d/2}$, which is comparatively much bigger than $\dim (\L)$. \end{proof}

 In the discrete case, the problem of eigenspaces with multiplicity is more substantial.
-There is ambiguity when confronted with an infinite choices of eigenbases, each of which can behave differently in terms of integration by a subset $W\subset V$.
-Some graphs come with a canonical set of eigenvectors; for example, the eigenvectors of a Cayley graph can be found using group characters.
+There is ambiguity when confronted with infinitely many eigenbases, each of which can behave differently in terms of integration by a subset $W\subset V$.
+Some graphs come with a well-known set of eigenvectors; for example, the eigenvectors of a Cayley graph can be found using group characters.
 However, from a numerical integration perspective, there is no obvious reason for why such an eigenbasis is better than any other eigenbasis.
 Moreover, the majority of graphs do not come paired with a well-known eigenbasis.
 The following lemma justifies Definitions 1.2 and 1.3 in terms of eigenspaces, by arguing that an eigenspace should be thought of as a single unit, rather than as a collection of eigenvectors.